 L-R: Gorgeous student Louisa and Remi teaching us mad overlocking skillz.

-L-R: Iolanthe from Ruby Slipper and Melissa from Dear Gladys telling that fusing who’s boss with the iron.
+L-R: Iolanthe from Ruby Assembly and Melissa from Dear Gladys telling that fusing who’s boss with the iron.